The 16 Most Life-Changing Health & Wellness Books of 2022, Say Therapists and Readers

 “People are often slow to address their trauma and convince themselves that if they ignore it, it’ll go away,” adds psychotherapist Jennifer Weaver, LMHC.
 “But if you ignore your trauma, your body will find a way to remind you—and this text is helpful in assisting patients in understanding this.”
-With nearly 45,000 reviews and a 4.8-star rating on Amazon, it seems those patients agree.
+With more than 50,000 reviews and a 4.8-star rating on Amazon, it seems those patients agree.

 What’s more, the overarching message is a game-changer for those who have struggled to find success with traditional therapies, according to Mark R., a reader who suffered from PTSD and severe anxiety.
 He called The Body Keeps the Score “the new Bible for trauma,” which teaches how to “feel and experience what is going on inside us—not just think about it.”

-The book is also a big proponent of EMDR, a therapy technique you can learn more about here.
+The book is also a big proponent of EMDR, a psychotherapeutic modality worth learning more about.

 “I loved this book!”
 Twellman says, adding that she regularly recommends Atomic Habits to clients struggling to create new, healthy habits.
 “It provides a simple and approachable way to achieve your goals,” not only through step-by-step strategy, but mindset shifts that facilitate sustainable change.

 Readers back this up, too.
 Haical Sajovic Haddad updated their review after applying the Atomic Habits system for 100 days “because [it has] sincerely worked.”
-And with 73,711 reviewers backing the book’s 4.8-star rating, this may be the tool to help you finally break out of negative habits while forming others that stick.
+And with nearly 100,000 reviewers (at press time) who back the book’s 4.8-star rating, this may be the tool to help you finally break out of negative habits while forming others that stick.